Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     The job will be dispatched to the Covalent server with the [`ct.dispatch`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#dispatch) command, which takes in the workflow function and the input arguments to the workflow.
 The [`ct.get_result`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#result) command is used to fetch the results from the server.

-    !!!
-Note

-        Because the workflow is only sent to the server with `ct.dispatch`, calling `workflow(atoms)` would run the workflow as if Covalent were not being used at all.

     ![Covalent UI](../images/user/tutorial1.jpg)

 === "Parsl"

     !!!
-Tip
+Important

         If you haven't done so yet, make sure you have loaded a Parsl configuration in your Python script.
 An example for running on your local machine is included below.
-Note that dynamic workflow recipes may fail if multi-threading is enabled, which is why we don't use the default `parsl.load()` configuration.
+Note that parallel/dynamic workflow recipes may fail if multi-threading is enabled, which is why we don't use the default `parsl.load()` configuration here.

         ```python
         from parsl import Config